JamesHands18/Project3/README.md

 ## Simon Butler

 The data available from the api was thoroughly reviwed to understand the content available and the structure.
 The project team defined the visualisations and user interactivty required.
-The bar chart specification involved the facility for the user to filter and sort the data to examine the top and bottom 5 asteroids with a choice of either diameter (in km) or distance from earth (in lunar units).
+The bar chart specification involves the facility for the user to filter and sort the data to examine the top and bottom 5 asteroids with a choice of either diameter (in km) or distance from earth (in lunar units).
 The solution was to use a bubble sort method with a sliced methodology with the option coded to reverse where necessary for top or bottom 5 records as disctated by the user selection in the drop down selections.

 ![Bar Chart Example](static/images/Bar-Chart-Example.jpg "bar-chart")